Eye Strain: Symptoms, Causes, and Treatment

 Keeping the drops cool in the fridge can also increase your relief (and ensure that you know when they’ve gotten into your eyes properly!).

-Dim or overly bright lighting can put stress on your eyes.
+Overly bright or dim lighting can put stress on your eyes.
 Make sure that you can see whatever you’re viewing clearly, and that you’re not squinting or constantly re-adjusting your position.

 If you’re reading something close to your face, take advantage of a light source that sits behind you and shines right onto the page.
 If that’s not possible, utilize a lamp or light with a shade so that you’re not getting strong light directly in your eyes.